-As mentioned above, ULMB limits your monitor’s maximum refresh rate to 85 Hz or more.
+As mentioned above, ULMB limits your monitor’s maximum refresh rate to 85 Hz.
 The higher the monitor’s refresh rate, the less motion blur you would see while playing fast-paced games (such as racing or first-person shooters).
-Since your graphics card has to produce at least 85 FPS for ULMB to work, this feature isn’t available in 60 Hz monitors.
+Since your graphics card must produce at least 85 FPS for ULMB to work, this feature isn’t available in 60 Hz monitors.

 ULMB is a great addition to G-Sync and FreeSync monitors as it reduces motion blur even further, but there will be noticeable flicker which some users might find distracting (which can be adjusted to reduce eye fatigue) – think of it as CRT flickering that was eliminated by LCDs in the first place.

 Fortunately, most gamers don’t find flicker distracting enough to make them stop using ULMB, so we consider it a worthy trade-off between clarity and flicker.